September 20, 2017, the day that Hurricane Maria made landfall, will live on forever in the minds and hearts of the people of Puerto Rico.

 How you can help

 The situation on the island is slowly improving, but more help is still needed to mitigate Hurricane Maria’s effect on Puerto Rico.
-As we see elsewhere around the world, it will take a concerted effort by multiple organizations and the government to help Puerto Rico recover.
+As we see elsewhere around the world, it will take a concerted effort by multiple organisations and the government to help Puerto Rico recover.
 Here’s how you can help:

 Donate today.
 Every single contribution helps us provide even more support to Puerto Rican families and families recovering from disaster around the world.